 Among healthy companies, TDC typically reflects an incumbent's base salary plus annual and long-term incentives.
-For purposes of assessing the competitiveness of Mr. Bengelsdorf's TDC to market, TDC for Mr. Bengelsdorf reflects Base Compensation plus a Performance Bonus and "Stay" Bonus.
+For purposes of assessing the competitiveness of Mr. Bengelsdorf's TDC to market, TDC for Mr. Bengelsdorf reflects Base Compensation (adjusted for absence of participation in employee benefit plan) plus a Performance Bonus and "Stay" Bonus.
 Generally, under EY's methodology, a level of pay that is 85% to 115% of the market consensus at the desired market position (typically 50th percentile, to 75th percentile) is considered competitive.

-Mr. Bengelsdorf's estimated 2013 TDC, after adjusting the estimated Base Compensation by 25% to account for the absence of his participation in the employee benefits currently provided to Home employees (and normally provided to persons occupying similar positions), is significantly less than competitive (or 63.4%) of median market levels and is significantly less than competitive (or 43.5%) of 75th percentile market levels.
-Please note that Mr. Bengelsdorf's estimated 2013 Total Cash Compensation (TCC, which is base salary plus annual incentives) is highly competitive (or 124.6%) of median market levels and is competitive (or 85.9%) of 75th percentile market levels.
+Mr. Bengelsdorf's estimated 2015 TDC, after adjusting the estimated Base Compensation by 25% to account for the absence of his participation in the employee benefits currently provided to Home employees (and normally provided to persons occupying similar positions), is significantly less than competitive (or 61.7%) of median market levels and is significantly less than competitive (or 40.5%) of 75th percentile market levels.
+Please note that Mr. Bengelsdorf's estimated 2015 Total Cash Compensation (TCC, which is base salary plus the "Stay" Bonus) is competitive (or 110.5%) of median market levels and is less than competitive (or 74.0%) of 75th percentile market levels.